I am a postdoctoral researcher at Harvard University.

 My research interests include robotics, dynamics, and controls with a specific focus on soft robots.

 Currently, I am exploring physics-based and data-driven modeling and control methods for soft robots in an effort to make such systems more capable and reliable.

 I am originally from Farmington Hills, Michigan and received a B.S. in Engineering Sciences from Harvard University in 2013.

-- DIY ventilator design featured by the Michigan Engineering News Center (April 17, 2020)
+- DIY ventilator design featured by the Michigan Engineering News Center (Apr.
+17, 2020)